StatStud/book-club/content/posts/power-versus-force.md

 ## Chapter 19: The Database of Consciousness

+### Summary

+There is no expanded universe, there is only the progression of consciousness.

+### Notes
+Most people are preoccupied with converting the invisible ABC into the sensorially perceptible A->B->C.

+Extraordinary individuals primarily live in the ABC world.
+These people are uninterested in the process of making things visible and manifest; they are the creative people who spawn new enterprises and then turn over their execution and management to others.

+Mystics live in the world beyond the ABC (the completely abstract and formless domain of pure consciousness itself).
+Mystics believe that only *their* ABC level of awareness is "real" and the observable world is merely an illusion.
+Keep in mind, this is still a limited perspective.
+There is neither real nor nonreal, only that which *is*.

+There is no expanded universe, there is only the progression of consciousness.

+> Existence is a statement that awareness is aware of its awareness and of its expression of consciousness.

+Anyone who's aware that he exists already has access to its highest formulations beyond.

+> There is only one absolute truth.

+All the rest are semi-facts spawned from the artifacts of limited perception and positionality.

+> "To be or not to be" isn't a *choice*; one may decide to be this or that, but to *be* is the only fact there is.

+> There is, ultimately, neither duality nor nonduality; there's only awareness.

 ## Chapter 20: The Evolution of Consciousness

 ## Chapter 21: The Study of Pure Consciousness